weavedb/weavedb/docs/docs/quick-start.md

 :::

 :::info
 The SDK needs to be initialized with an Arweave wallet to send transactions to Arweave, but for now you don't have to pay for any transactions.
-So you can initialize it with a randomly generated wallet with `initializeWithoutWallet`.
+So you can initialize it with a randomly generated wallet with `init`.
 :::

 You can view the sample code [here](https://github.com/weavedb/weavedb/tree/master/examples/quick-start/pages/index.js).